Knzmck/Homework-1/README.md

  ## Semantic Tags

- Added semantic tags header, nav, main, section, aside, button, footer, h1, ect.
+ Added semantic tags: <header>, nav, main, section, aside, button, footer, h1, ect.
 Adding these tags will improve accessibility (specifically for e-readers).
 This will also make future maintenance easier.
 Elements on the page are now labeled with proper semantic tags improving code readability.
 SEO ratings will also improve as a result of these changes.